darlesson/viewport-action/README.md

 Few things to know:

-* It checks when an element is on view as soon as it's added to `viewPortAction`.
+* It checks when an element is on view as soon as it's added to `viewportAction`.
 * It skips all elements that are not on view at the moment the event triggers the handler.
 This means it will not call the handlers for elements that where just scrolled over.